FedSS: Federated Learning with Smart Selection of clients: Evaluation

 \subsubsection{Accuracy}

-Accuracy is the measure to determine the correct prediction ratio for the given dataset.
+Accuracy is the metric to determine the correct prediction ratio for the given dataset.
 It is calculated as :

-Figure \ref{fig:accuracy} \& \ref{fig:loss} respectively show the average accuracy and loss of global model across all clients.
-From the first look, it seems if all the strategies have similar performance with respect to model validity.
-However, a deeper look at the model's metrics show a clearer picture.
+Fig.\ref{fig:accuracy} \& \ref{fig:loss} respectively show the average accuracy and loss of the global model across all clients.
+From the first look, it seems as if all the strategies have similar performance with respect to model validity.
+However, a deeper look at the model's metrics shows a clearer picture.

-Table \ref{table:bias-accuracy} shows the breakdown of accuracy of the model across different kinds of clients.
-We notice that while FedCS has an average accuracy as good as Random Selection and \oursys, it has lower accuracy for slower clients.
-On the other hand, on faster clients, its accuracy is higher than both Random Selection and \oursys.
-This difference of performance on slow clients captures the bias in FedCS's client selection strategy.
-This difference arises from the fact that faster clients end up getting a lot more say in the training than the slow clients.
+Table\ref{table:bias-accuracy} shows the breakdown of the accuracy of the model across different kinds of clients.
+We notice that while FedCS has an average accuracy as good as Random Selection and FedSS, it has lower accuracy for slower clients.
+On the other hand, its accuracy for faster clients is similar to both Random Selection and FedSS.
+This difference in performance on slow clients captures the bias in FedCS's client selection strategy.
+Fast clients end up getting a lot more training opportunities than slow clients.

-The ~1.5\% difference of accuracy for \oursys, although negligible, can be explained from data heterogeneity point of view.
+The 1.5\% accuracy difference between FedSS and Random Selection, although negligible, can be explained from a data heterogeneity point of view.
 Recall that Random Selection by design does not have any explicit bias due to device heterogeneity.
 This is because Random Selection selects clients randomly and then waits for all of them to respond before aggregating.
-Thus, the 1\% difference in its accuracy when compared on faster vs slower clients, can solely be attributed to data heterogeneity.
-The fact that \oursys does as good as Random Selection while reducing the training time by a huge margin shows promise that \oursys can reduce bias and amortize the cost of slow nodes.
+Thus, the 1\% difference in its accuracy when compared to faster vs slower clients, can solely be attributed to data heterogeneity.
+The fact that FedSS does as good as Random Selection while reducing the training time by a huge margin shows promise that FedSS can reduce bias and amortize the cost of slow nodes.